mohamedhayibor/finance/README.md

 ## Raison d'etre

 Well save yourself some googling or fiddling wiki pages.
 All formulas have test cases and got battle tested before release.
 Feel free to send a PR if you feel like a missing formula should be included (preferably open an issue first :sunglasses:)

+> Do not worry about the functions taking owernership of anything.
+As primitives support the copy trait.

 ## License